nrwl/nx/docs/getting-started/nx-and-cli.md

 To help with that Nx uses code analyses to make sure projects can only depend on each other’s well-defined public API.
 It also allows you to declaratively impose constraints on how projects can depend on each other.

-For instance, with this configuration, when we import private client code from the admin part of our repo, we will get an error.
+For instance, with this configuration, when you import private client code from the admin part of our repo, you will get an error.

 ```
 "nx-enforce-module-boundaries": [